HTC SOCIAL MEDIA GUIDELINES

 - Before you post anything, take a step back and look at it from a cutomers persepctive.

-- Each page should have at least 2 administrators.
+- Each page should have at least 2 administrators that are HTC employees.

 Hennepin Technical College supports participation on social networks, as they provide the college community with an exciting, low-cost channel to share and exchange thoughts, ideas, news, events and experiences through discussions, postings, photos and videos.